Bluebull7/rift/README.md

-# Multi-Agent Collaboration System
+**# Rift

 ## Overview
-This project is a Redis-backed multi-agent collaboration system built with FastAPI and WebSocket.
-The system features agents that share context and collaborate on tasks by leveraging Redis as shared memory.
+Rift is a Redis-backed multi-agent collaboration system built with FastAPI and WebSocket.
+Rift features agents that share context and collaborate on tasks by leveraging Redis as shared memory.
 Each agent specializes in a specific function and interacts with others to complete workflows efficiently.

 ### Key Features
 - **TechAgent**: Performs data analysis and stores results in Redis.